nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_attendance_details.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR Outpatient Letter does not currently support coded Attendance details.
+- The ITK3 FHIR Outpatient Letter does not currently support coded Attendance details.